DakotaNelson/pushpin-web/README.md

  * In `pushpin-app/map/tasks.py`, add a task for your module by copying another module and modifying it
  * In `pushpin-app/map/management/commands/getdata.py`, add your task to the list that needs to be run
  * Rebuild the Docker container (or restart celery and celery beat if not using Docker)

-### Other notes:

-* If you deploy to somewhere other than localhost, make sure to set the `STATIC_URL` environment variable to `http://yourDomainOrIP:8001/`.
-Note that the trailing slash is *very important*.

 ### Wishlist:
 * Capable of handling multiple users/authentication.